usymmij/VideoOverlay/README.md

 # VideoOverlay
 **NOTE**: all files within \libraries are made by [nootropic design](https://github.com/nootropicdesign).
 A small modification was added as described in the forum noted below.
 Their repo for those files(unmodified) are [here](https://github.com/nootropicdesign/arduino-tvout-ve).
-The folder is merely placed in this repo for convenience.
+The folder with the modified libraries is placed in this repo for convenience.

 ## Installation Instructions
 1.  ### Place the folders inside the folder libraries in here